aiguestdj/roon-extension/README.md

 ------------

+## Extension Manager installation

+The fastest and easiest way to install this extension is using the [Roon Extension Manager](https://github.com/TheAppgineer/roon-extension-manager).
+Here you can insttall the extension, during the installation you will need to input three environment variables:

+- HOSTNAME | This should be the ip address where you have installed the extension manager (e.g. 192.168.50.120)
+- PORT | This is the portnumber you want to use to access the AI Guest DJ extension (default: 9010)
+- OPEN_AI_KEY | This is in optional environment variable that allows you to connect with your own Open AI API Key

 ## Docker installation

-The easiest way to use this extension is by starting a docker container.
+Another easy way to use this extension is by starting a docker container.
 Once up and running you will find the instance at http://[ipaddress]:9010.
 You can change the port number by setting the `PORT` environment variable.

 ### Open AI API key